 Using a Travel Agent for Every Little Thing

-While booking through a travel agent is not wrong in itself – and might even provide a security net if you’re booking a holiday for the first time – you can also take care of things yourself.
+While booking holidays in Crete, and other destinations, Greek or otherwise, through a travel agent is not wrong in itself – and might even provide a security net if you’re booking a holiday for the first time – you can also take care of things yourself.
 You’ll find that you’re likely to save money if you research your own accommodation and book your own flights.
 Nowadays, it’s incredibly easy to book a holiday yourself, so you’ll have plenty of help along the way, be it from family members, friends or Google!